jcoughlin11/sms_simulation/README.md

 * Python >= 3.12
 * Ubuntu 24.04

-NOTE: The base code only makes use of the Python standard library, so any Python 3.x.x should work, though some of the type annotations may not be available in earlier versions of Python.
+NOTE: Any Python 3.x.x should work, though some of the type annotations may not be available in earlier versions of Python.
 Additionally, I do not have a Windows or Mac machine to test on, so the code has only been checked on Ubuntu 24.04.
 Earlier versions of Ubuntu (or really any other linux variant) should work.

 ## Installation